API-Skeletons/doctrine-orm-graphql/docs/about.rst

-Authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_, a member of the `Doctrine Maintainers <https://www.doctrine-project.org/team/maintainers.html>`_.
+Authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_, a member of the Doctrine maintainers.

 This project provides a Doctrine ORM Driver to be used with `GraphQL for PHP<https://github.com/webonyx/graphql-php>`_.